RockSolid1106/OpenVPN_Client_Alert/README.md

 # OpenVPN_Client_Alert
-This is a very simple alerting system, which will send out a telegram message on a channel when there is a client connected.
+This is a very simple alerting system, which will send out a Telegram message on a channel when there is a client connected.
 This involves a Telegram Bot.
 Steps to make one mentioned below.

 This is my first time creating a Project on GitHub.
 I hope you guys keep that in mind, and help me if I dont know about certain parts of GitHub.